jedi-Knight/paranuara-api-challenge-solution/README.md

 ##### 1. API endpoint to get all employees for a given company:
 ##### `http://localhost:8383/company/<company name>`

-To test this endpoint, click the following links with the API running:
+To test this endpoint, click the following links with the API running locally:

 _Example 1.1:_